Tharun-tharun/Tharun-tharun/README.md

 bc1q44sc4pqqdug4ec67z5fvx92td2pukcgfpsccy0
 ```

-  ### Let’s break our addiction to the clock and see where we can go.
+  ### "Let’s break our addiction to the clock and see where we can go".

-### "Great projects cannot be built by one person"
+### "Great projects cannot be built by one person."

 ### “To slow time down, practice enjoying the moment.
 It is where we spend our entire lives.”